yuancao-git/factor_graph_algorithm/README.md

 # factor_graph_algorithm
 This is our enhanced version of the factor gragh algorithm based on the explainbn package from J. Sevilla.

-With some evidence and a query node, the algorithm can generate arguments.
-Besides, the outcomes contain explanation in words for arguments.
-Here is an example of given Quinn as evidence, we would like to know the influence on Spider in the Bayesian Belief Network: The Spider Network.
+Given some evidence and a query node, the algorithm can generate arguments.
+Additionally, the outcomes contain explanation in words for arguments.
+Here is an example of given Quinn, Emerson and Sawyer as evidence, we would like to know the influence on Spider in the Bayesian Belief Network: The Spider Network.

 ```python
 from explainbn.arguments import all_local_arguments